tlwilliams895/curriculum-docs/src/building/working.rst

 ------------------------

 When updating a site, you should build and proof your changes locally before committing them.
-To do this, we’ll use Python’s ``http.server`` module.
+To do this, we'll use Python's ``http.server`` module.

 macOS and Linux